 Other Ways to Say Carry On with Meanings and Examples

-• Contexts of Using Carry On with Examples
+Carry On Meaning with Examples

 The phrase carry on means to continue an action or behavior without stopping.